facelessuser/RegReplace/docs/src/markdown/installation.md

     If you are forking for a pull request, you should **just** clone RegReplace and run Package Control's `Satisfy Dependency` command to get all the dependencies.

 For those who want to install RegReplace without package control, here are the steps.
-Some people prefer manual installation — and may have legitimate reasons to do so.
-When going this route, you will have to keep all the packages updated yourself.
+Beware: when going this route, you'll have to keep all the packages updated yourself!

 ---